mhauskn/mocapact.github.io/index.md

 Below are videos showing noisy rollouts for the same clips from the previous section.

 For most snippets, the rollouts look very similar.
-This is because the experts are trained to track the MoCap clips in spite the injected noise.
+This is because the experts are trained to track the MoCap clips in spite of the injected noise.
 This helps the learned multi-clip and GPT policies to correct the mistakes they make in a rollout.
 <table>
 <tr>